 BENEFITS OF SERVING

-If you complete your term successfully, you will also receive a Segal AmeriCorps Education Award that can be used to pay for qualifying expenses for college or higher education or to repay qualified student loans.
-Members who successfully complete a 300-hour term earn a $1,311.11 education award.
+If you complete your term successfully, you will also receive a Segal AmeriCorps Education Award of $1,300 - $1,800 that can be used for qualifying expenses for college or higher education or to repay qualified student loans.

 HOW IT WORKS

-YouthWork members are organized into crews of 2-6 youth (limited to 3 members during COVID-19) supervised by a qualified adult Crew Leader.
-Throughout your term, you will serve with the same crew as you go out into your community and complete projects for our local partners such as the Department of Natural Resources, the National Park Service, the US Forest Service, local parks & recreation departments, regional/local land conservancies and conservation districts, local nonprofits, and more.
-Projects might include building or improving trails or boardwalks, removing invasive species, planting trees, supporting a local nonprofit, and more.
+YouthWork participants are organized into crews of 2-6 youth (crew sizes may be limited during COVID-19) supervised by a qualified, adult Crew Leader.
+Throughout your term, you will serve with the same crew as you go out into your local community and complete projects for partners such as the Department of Natural Resources, the National Park Service, the US Forest Service, local parks & recreation departments, regional/local land conservancies and conservation districts, local nonprofits, and more.
+Projects might include building or improving trails or boardwalks, removing invasive species, planting trees, historic preservation, light construction, supporting a local nonprofit, and more.

-In addition to basic tool use, Leave No Trace Techniques, and workplace safety, members are trained in punctuality, communication, professionalism, and independent living skills.
-Members may also have the opportunity to receive a variety of additional training and certifications that may include: CPR and First Aid; Scaffold and Harness Safety; Light Construction; Lead Awareness certification; OSHA certifications of various lengths/proficiencies; and other recognized credentials.
+In addition to basic tool use, Leave No Trace Techniques, and workplace safety, participants are trained in punctuality, communication, professionalism, and independent living skills.
+Members may also have the opportunity to receive a variety of additional training and certifications including: CPR and First Aid; Scaffold and Harness Safety; Light Construction; Lead Awareness certification; OSHA certifications of various lengths/proficiencies; Wilderness First Responder certification; and other recognized credentials.

-Members serve throughout Michigan with most serving within 50 miles of their home communities.
+Crews serve throughout Michigan with most projects completed within 50 miles of participant's home communities.
 Crews may travel overnight outside their hometown to serve in some of Michigan's most beautiful, environmentally sensitive places, often for the first time in their lives.
-At these overnight spike camps, members complete service projects in remote and serene destinations like Fox Island, accessible only by boat.
-Teambuilding occurs as they prepare meals together, bond over shared experiences, and enjoy camping in the places they are improving or maintaining.
+At these overnight spike camps, members complete service projects in remote and serene destinations like Grand Island, accessible only by boat, Pictured Rocks, or the Hiawatha National Forest.
+Teambuilding occurs as crews prepare meals together, bond over shared experiences, and enjoy camping in the places they are improving.